-The best dash cams no our list aim to offer the best balance of value, safety, and features that protect you and your loved ones.
+The best dash cams you'll find on our list aim to offer the best balance of value, safety, and features that protect you and your loved ones.
 It's important to consider everything from storage capacity to recording resolution when selecting the best dash camera for your needs, and our guide takes everything into account when finding the right option for you.

 The safety and protection of you, your family and even other drivers or pedestrians may depend on what your dash cam captures.
 That's why you need a device that can provide a high level of detail – day or night, rain or shine – to ensure all the details needed are recorded.

 A dash cam is especially useful for those students heading off to college this fall.
 Knowing how some drivers can be, it's always a good idea to grab a dash cam for those long trips and university parking lots.
 Thankfully, many sales throughout the year should feature a decent selection of dash cam deals on sale cheap (opens in new tab).

 Our list of the best dash cams of 2022 comes complete with some of the top models available today.
 From budget options to premium models, we check out – and review – the dash camera systems you should be looking at when shopping.
 Including dash cams from Nextbase, APEMAN and more, we aim to provide an in-depth look at just which devices deserve your attention.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 "The 4K video resolution is impressive in itself, but throw in a polarizing filter and image stabilization and you have some of the smoothest dash cam footage out there." – T3's Nextbase 622GW review (opens in new tab)